 What is the Statute of Limitations in Ohio?

-Time restrictions within which specific plaintiffs must file a lawsuit following an action or disaster vary from one jurisdiction to the next.
-A time limit such as this is known as a statute of limitations.
-Both civil actions and felony prosecution are governed by different statutes of limitations, which can vary depending on the nature of the case.
+The time limits within which plaintiffs must file a lawsuit following an action or disaster vary from one jurisdiction to the next.
+These time limits are known as statutes of limitations.
+In Ohio, both civil actions and criminal prosecutions are governed by different statutes of limitations, which can vary depending on the nature of the case.

 The deed’s nature and the offense’s gravity determine how long the statute of limitations is.
 The statute of limitations in civil proceedings in the State of Ohio begins to run at the time of the loss, incident, destruction, or crime and continues for three years.
 As with civil matters, authorities have limited time to file criminal charges, starting when the alleged act occurred.